top of page

 Winter Equipment & Clothing list:

-Yes — and no. Climbing Ben Nevis is a serious mountain day, but with the right preparation, clothing, and conditions, it’s an achievable challenge for many.
-It’s not technically difficult via the Pony Track, but the length, terrain, weather, and elevation gain make it tougher than many expect.
+Yes — and no. Climbing Ben Nevis is a serious mountain day, but with the right preparation, clothing, and conditions, it’s an achievable challenge for most.
+It’s not technically difficult via the Pony Track, but the length, terrain, weather, and elevation gain make it tougher than many people expect.
+There is no café or gondola here...

-Check the weather forecast and be flexible.
-There are plenty of safe local walks if Ben Nevis is not feasible.
+2. Check the weather forecast and be flexible.
+There are plenty of safe local walks if the weather looks ropey!
+(Steall Falls in Glen Nevis, Lost Valley in Glencoe, visit the CIC Hut etc.)

-Start early to avoid descending in the dark
+3. Start early to avoid descending in the dark.

 In the event of an emergency.